Make a claim

 - You will be advised of the Panel’s decision and supplied with a copy of the reasons for the decision once the Panel has reconsidered your case.

-If you are still unhappy with the decision, you may refer the issue to the Superannuation Complaints Tribunal (SCT).
-The SCT is an independent tribunal that deals with complaints about superannuation.
+If you are still unhappy with the decision, you may refer the issue to the Australian Financial Complaints Authority (AFCA).
+AFCA provides fair and independent financial services complaint resolution that is free to consumers.

 Next, I'd like to know more about...